ChaosData/ntrdbg/notes.md

   * starts with `"valid memregions:"`
 * `listthread`
   * starts with `"tid:"`
+  * this returns the register values for each thread, but they're in the wrong order.

 * `listprocess`
   * starts with `"pid: "`
 * ??